giresse19/modash/README.md

 ### config/db.ts
 * Config for mongoDB atlas is found here
-* Contains all global configurations and variables used in the App here too
+* Contains all global configurations and variables used in the App here too.
+* get a database user's name and password and insert in the variables `db_user` and `db_password` respectively.

 ### app/helper/getImageRequest.ts
 * Utility methods to fetch data from instagram with instagram `username`, get insights with media